gruntjs/grunt-docs/Grunt-Brand-Guide.md

 ## Safety space

 When using the Grunt Logo with other logos or graphic elements, ensure a 'safety space' is surrounding the Grunt logo:
-* 25% of the logo's width should be spaced to the left and right
+* 25% of the logo's width should be padded to the left and right
-* 25% of the logo's height should be spaced above and below
+* 25% of the logo's height should be padded above and below

 In other words, the Grunt logo and its safety space should have a size that's 150% of the the logo itself.